getodk/collect/README.md

 ## Release cycle
 Releases can be requested by any community member and generally happen every 2 months.

-Before release we perform a "code freeze" (we stop merging pull requests) and then carry out regression testing.
-If any problems are found, the release is blocked until we can merge fixes.
+Before release we perform a "code freeze" (we stop merging pull requests).
+A new beta will then be released to the Play Store by [@lognaturel](https://github.com/lognaturel) and that will be used for regression testing by [@getodk/testers](https://github.com/orgs/getodk/teams/testers).
+To star If any problems are found, the release is blocked until we can merge fixes.
+Regression testing should continue on the original beta build (rather than a new one with fixes) unless problems block the rest of testing.
 Once the process is complete, [@lognaturel](https://github.com/lognaturel) pushes the releases to the Play Store following [these instructions](#creating-signed-releases-for-google-play-store).
 The code is "unfrozen" after a short grace period to make hot fixing easier.

 At the beginning of each release cycle, [@grzesiek2010](https://github.com/grzesiek2010) updates all dependencies that have compatible upgrades available and ensures that the build targets the latest SDK.